 Hardware Capabilities

 Historically, one of the main obstacles to creating commercially viable humanoid robots has been the lack of sufficiently advanced hardware that can match or exceed human capabilities.
 Compounding this challenge is the high cost of developing such advanced hardware.
 For instance, in September 2010, a leading humanoid robot, ASIT’s HRP-4, was priced at $300K.
-By February 2024, the price range for humanoid robots varied significantly, with lower-end models estimated at around $30K and state-of-the-art versions reaching up to $150K per unit.
+By 2024, the price range for humanoid robots varied significantly, with lower-end models estimated at around $30K and state-of-the-art versions reaching up to $150K per unit.

 Despite significant reductions in costs, finding the right balance of power efficiency, mobility, dexterity, and durability in humanoid robots continues to be a persistent challenge, especially due to the immature supply chain for robotic components.
 Bottlenecks in sourcing and integrating high-quality parts, such as actuators and sensors, into a cohesive system that can reliably perform human tasks across various environments hinder testing speed and machine capabilities.
 If Figure does not effectively tackle these hardware challenges, it risks producing robots that are either too expensive or unsuitable for practical consumer applications.

-Scaling Volume Manufacturing & Cutting Unit Costs
+Scaling Volume Manufacturing and Cutting Unit Costs

 While Figure seeks to reduce unit costs through volume manufacturing, the shift from prototyping to mass production presents significant challenges.
 Currently, Figure operates with vertical integration due to the absence of third-party manufacturing capabilities and mature supply chains.
 Scaling up to mass production will necessitate substantial capital investment in building factories and establishing supply chains, further complicated by the lack of existing infrastructure for humanoid robots.

-Unlike Tesla, which could leverage existing automotive manufacturing facilities to transition to electric vehicle production, Figure faces the challenge of developing entirely new manufacturing processes and facilities specifically designed for humanoid robots.
+Unlike Tesla, which could leverage existing automotive manufacturing facilities to transition to humanoid robot production, Figure faces the challenge of developing entirely new manufacturing processes and facilities specifically designed for humanoid robots.
 This entails not only constructing factories but also creating specialized equipment, training a skilled workforce (until the robots are capable of building themselves), and establishing a reliable supply chain for high-precision components that meet the rigorous demands of humanoid robotics.
 Avoiding volume manufacturing is not an option.
 Adcock has consistently emphasized that “the only way out is through.”
 Lowering unit costs and scaling production for commercialization will require Figure to carefully manage its current capital while seeking additional funding to ensure it can grow without compromising go-to-market speed, product quality, or financial stability.

 The reasoning engine that drives humanoid robots is as crucial as the hardware itself.
 Without AI models that train robots to execute a range of specialized tasks tailored to specific labor market needs, humanoid robots cannot deliver the quality of work necessary at a reasonable cost to effectively replace humans or non-humanoid robotic models.
 There are two significant risks involved: first, AI research may struggle to keep up with the demands of humanoid robotics due to a shortage of high-quality training data and second, the integration of AI software with robotic hardware presents substantial challenges.

-Though AI models have developed at breakneck speed since the “ChatGPT” moment in 2022, AI progress has since slowed due to a lack of data availability.
+Though AI models have developed at breakneck speed since the “ChatGPT” moment in 2022, AI progress has since slowed due to diminishing data availability.
 As companies like OpenAI, Anthropic, Google, and Meta compete to create better models, the amount of data needed increases.
 Estimates project as many as 60 trillion to 100 trillion tokens of data needed for GPT-5 (GPT-4 was estimated at 12 trillion).
 According to Paul Villalobos, an AI researcher at Epoch AI, “harnessing all the high-quality language and image data available could still leave a shortfall of 10 trillion to 20 trillion tokens or more.”
 Even synthetically generated AI data may not serve as a long-term solution, with worries that “increasing synthetic data intake” will “pollute LLM AI models.”

 Figure believes that AI software integration will be the key differentiator among humanoid robotics companies.
 Recognized as one of the most challenging technical tasks in robotics, successful integration requires seamless communication between software and hardware.
 This ensures that robots can autonomously interpret sensory data, make decisions, and execute physical actions in real time.
 Achieving this requires not only highly optimized algorithms that function within the robot's processing power, energy limitations, and physical manipulation capabilities, but also the flexibility to adapt to changing environments.